malikp66/finance-dashboard/README.md

 ## :gem: Acknowledgements

-Useful resources and dependencies that are used in Finance.
+Useful resources and dependencies that are used in Business Dashboard.

 - Thanks to CodeWithAntonio: https://codewithantonio.com/
 - [@clerk/backend](https://www.npmjs.com/package/@clerk/backend): ^1.1.3